jcwilson11/CPE-487-Fall-2024/README.md

 ### Conclusion
-Started the project on Tuesday, and decided to make a version of "World's Hardest Game"; On Wednesday started the initial changing of existing components; By Thursday  we had all 12 balls on screen and everything was appearing as it should; Friday collision logic was finished...
+Started the project on Tuesday, and decided to make a version of "World's Hardest Game"; On Wednesday started the initial changing of existing components; By Thursday  we had all 12 balls on screen and everything was appearing as it should; Friday collision logic was finished.
+Saturday the timer was implemented.

 There was an issue trying to make both sets of balls bounce on the walls at the same time.
 Sometimes they would bounce at different times causing both sets of balls to move in the same direction which would cause the game to be unplayable.
 We initially tried changing the starting location, but after that didn't work we realized that the starting locations of the balls were constantly being overridden in the temp sections of the code.
 They were all initially 440 from the pong lab and we needed the balls to start at 300 for the purposes of our project...